 Start at the southern end (at the turn-off to the Eco Village on Clump Lookout Road) and follow the track until you reach the beach leading to Clump Point Jetty, where, if you’re lucky, you might spot turtles nibbling on some seagrass.

-TIP: Don’t forget sunscreen, water and insect repellant on your walks.
+TIP: Don’t forget sunscreen, water and insect repellent on your walks.
 The tropical climate can be quite the unforgiving force if you don’t prepare yourself!

-Head into North Mission for a bite to eat at Shanti Cafe, tucked in at the northern end of the main street.
+Head into North Mission for a bite to eat at Shanti Cafe.
 Using biodynamic dairy products from Mungalli Creek and locally sourced produce right down to their herbs, Shanti are on a mission to stuff you silly with their healthy goodies.

 From the daily specials and scrumptious cakes to their traditional chai and fresh juices, expect pretty much everything you put into your mouth to be wholesome and rich in flavour.

 After om nom nom-ing your way through lunch, check out the boutique shopping dotting both sides of Porter Promenade.
 (Boys, take this as your cue to head down to the patrolled beach outside Castaways for a swim).

 Quality definitely trumps quantity here, with just a handful of stores stocked with coastal-only necessities: sea shells, beachy and tropical interiors, and bikinis and boardies.

 1pm: Pedal on